Drama

 His mother (Anne Hathaway) forbids him from seeing Johnny again, his father (Jeremy Strong) beats him, and both of them make their final decision of sending him to the same boarding school as his older brother Ted (Ryan Sell).
 And that boarding school is run by Donald Trump’s sister Maryanne (Jessica Chastain).

-There are a few overwhelming scenes like when Paul wants to order dumplings instead of having his mother’s pasta for dinner.
+There are overwhelming scenes like when Paul wants to order dumplings instead of having his mother’s pasta for dinner.
 And there’s also a scene when the father beats the boy, and tells him to stop crying.
 I hate “We have plenty of food here” or “Stop Crying” in general.
 I don’t care if you have a problem with that.

 As for the adult actors, Hopkins offers strong value as the grandfather who connects well with the young, main protagonist.
 He meets well with age, and still provides his memorable words.
 And Strong as the father uses his emotions and dialogue in ways I’ve never seen from him before.
 He knows how to use his anger, and he knows how to make an uplifting monologue.

 Sitting through “Armageddon Time” has its challenges, as we see how Gray represents his childhood, and how he acknowledges the prejudice and hardships of his family’s roots and life in Brooklyn.
 This is not a history movie about the filmmaker; it’s a reflection that often shines and often depresses you.
 At times, it’s difficult to watch, and at other times, it’s understandable.
+But it’s something I want to see again and again.

-Rating: 3 out of 4.
+Rating: 2.5 out of 4.

 In Select Theaters This Friday